Website Manager

 Q: What is the goal for AAA?

-A: At all levels of Little League, the ultimate goal is for the player to want to return the following season.
-In AAA, the level of competitiveness is kicked up a notch.
-It is entirely kid pitch, there are 9 defensive players in the field, and base stealing is introduced.
-This is also the first time that winning the league tournament has meaning beyond VLL as the winner will represent the league in District 70's Tournament of Champions.
-As well, AAA players will be eligible for post-season All Star selection.
-Regardless, skill development and having fun remain the top priorities.
+A: The ultimate goal at all levels of Little League is for players to want to return the following season.
+In AAA, competitiveness increases with full kid-pitch, nine defensive players, and base stealing.
+This division also allows teams to compete for the league tournament title and the city of Vista title, which has significance beyond VLL, as the winner represents the league in the District 70 Tournament of Champions.
+Players are also eligible for post-season All-Star selection.
+Despite the competitive environment, skill development and having fun remain the top priorities.

 Q: Besides managing, coaching, or being a team parent, how can I help the league?

-Every board member, manager, coach, etc. is a volunteer donating their time to make the league function.
-We are always looking for people within our membership to contribute their unique skill sets (professional and otherwise) in keeping our facilities and operation in good working order.
-The more help we get from within our community, the more we can invest in maintaining the type of environment we want for all of our kids.
+A: Every board member, manager, coach, etc., is a volunteer donating their time to make the league function.
+We welcome contributions of unique skills (professional and otherwise) from our community to help keep our facilities and operations in good working order.
+More support means better investment in creating a positive environment for all our kids.

 Contact